Is ADA Compliance the Same as 508 Compliance?

 • Low color contrast

-You can also use a color contrast tool to check your site’s color scheme for accessibility.
+One of the benefits of using automated testing tools is they can quickly determine if your site meets common accessibility criteria.
+For example, a color contrast checker can check your site’s color scheme for accessibility.
 According to WCAG, text must have a contrast ratio of at least 4.5:1 (the first numeral represents the brightness of the text, while the latter number represents the background).
-This tool makes it easy to see if your site meets this requirement.
+This tool enables you to check ratios in seconds, saving valuable time.

-Of course, WCAG also includes more subjective criteria, like providing clear instructions and accurate alt text.
-Evaluating these criteria requires human judgment.
+Of course, WCAG includes more subjective criteria like providing clear instructions and accurate alt text — both of which are things software alone can’t detect.
+That’s where human judgment and expert testing is needed.

 2. Manual Testing for ADA and Section 508 Compliance